shawnlimn/shawnlimn.github.io/index.md

 ## ☃︎Miscellaneous
 - My Chinese name is 林翔.
 Huge fan for GSW and Lakers.
+Keyboard lover.
 - Research Associate in [NTU-NLP](https://ntunlpsg.github.io/#about)
 - Teaching Assistant in graduate course: [*Deep Learning for Natural Language Processing: From Theory to Practice*](https://ntunlpsg.github.io/ce7455_deep-nlp-20/)